 In general, we cannot say which interpretation is to be preferred, since this depends on the nature of the problem at hand.
 If a random experiment can be repeated independently, the interpretations (a) and (b) may seem most natural.
-The American weather forecast (with forecast probabilities) is obviously based on (b), and so are the probabilities used in the insurance industry.
-The question that was asked before March 23 in 2001, namely 'What is the probability that humans will be injured by the crash of the space station "Mir"?', used the subjective interpretation (c), since it dealt with a singular event.
+The probabilities of rain specified by weather forecasts are obviously based on (b), and so are the probabilities used in the insurance industry.
+The question that was asked before March 23 in 2001, namely 'What is the probability that humans will be injured by the crash of the space station Mir?', used the subjective interpretation (c), since it dealt with a singular event.
 A comprehensive and very stimulating historical and philosophical discussion of the notion of probability can be found in Gigerenzer et al. [23].